RobTillaart/HeartBeat/README.md

 ## Applications

 Applications include but are not limited to
-- show an alive sign, typical freq of 1Hz
+- show an alive sign, typical freq of 1Hz is sufficient.
 - show error code by means of different frequencies.
   - 1 Hz = OK
   - 2 Hz = Warning
   - 5 Hz = Error
-- indicate power usage by increasing heartbeat
+- indicate power usage by increasing heartbeat e.g. round(amps)
 - indicate sound volume by increasing heartbeat
 - indicate changing distant by hearbeat
 - geiger counter style.
+-

+## Todo

+- add dutycycle, on/off ratio
 -

 ## Operation